ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 Compliance level '11' is incompatible with target level '15'.
 A compliance level '15' or better is required
 ```

 This means that the compiler compliance level is set too high.
 Open the Eclipse IDE, select `Window -> Preferences -> Java -> Compiler`, and under `JDK Compliance`, set the `Compiler compliance level` to 11.
-After this, export the products again, and the problem should resolve.
+After this, export the products again, and the problem should be resolved.